 Dog with stomach pain: What are the dangers behind the prayer position?

-Intestinal colic: severe abdominal pain and bloating
+Intestinal colic: severe abdominal pain and flatulence

-Herniated disc: rare but a possible cause
+Herniated disc: Rare and yet a possible cause

-Pancreatitis as a cause of stomach pain
+Inflammation of the pancreas as a cause of stomach pain

 Diagnosing pancreatitis in a dog is not that easy, as the symptoms can often also indicate other diseases.
 In addition to assuming the prayer position, this also includes fatigue, vomiting, diarrhea or a lack of appetite.
 A definitive diagnosis can only be made by a veterinarian.